davabdallah/Atos-Task/README.md

 12.Your Jenkins setup should utilize Kubernetes on-demand agents that are at least:

-    > a.
-One for maven builds.
+    > One for maven builds.

-    > b.
-One for docker builds.
+    > One for docker builds.

-    > c.
-One for Helm deployments.
+    > One for Helm deployments.

 13.Make sure that each different stage runs on the agent with the required capabilities.